matthewverber/sweep_stat_app/README.md

-# sweet_stat_app
+# sweep_stat_app

-Project focused on support for the sweetstat
+A companion app for the SweepStat device, available on iOS and Android.

 ## Getting Started